9 best Christmas gift ideas for people who love their smartphones

+There's more to smartphones than just playing CandyCrush and buying a new case to prevent it from scratches and cracks.

-We all know someone who's obsessed with their smartphone, and the best Christmas gift for them is one that involves their beloved handset.
-You don't need to cripple yourself trying to buy them an upgrade, though.
-Instead, it's time to learn to accessorise.
+We all know someone obsessed with their smartphone, and so the best Christmas gift is really one that involves using their handset one way or another (apart from buying them a brand new one, of course!)

-These What Hi-Fi?
-Award-winning Klipsch in-ears sound fantastic and offer a great fit.
-It's an instant step up in quality from the bundled earbuds you get with smartphones, and your loved one (or yourself, if you're making a wish list) will be forever grateful.
+These £90 Klipsch in-ears sound fantastic and offer a great fit.
+It's an instant step up in quality from the bundled earbuds you get with all smartphones, and your loved one (or yourself, if you're making a wish list) will be forever grateful.

-Mixing old school paper charm with new tech, this plane is controlled via Bluetooth and has a range of 180 feet.
-You can even steer it using the phone app.
+Mixing old school paper charm with new tech, this plane is controlled via Bluetooth, has a range of 180 feet, and you can even steer it using the phone app.

 Anker PowerCore II Slim 10000